 The Big Bottom Line When Using Services Like Amazon

 Bezos says that “Small businesses and entrepreneurs selling on Amazon Marketplace are incredibly important.”
 He should have added a dose of reality…

 Incredibly important… for now.

 The most successful Amazon vendors sell their own original products.
 They have a creative marketing flare.
 Matt Rawlins, with his artisanal glassware, is a good example.

 He credits Amazon, but his business has grown to that point largely because of his skills, and because he owns his proprietary products.

 But he’s carrying way too much risk given his size.
-He needs alternate sources of traffic, including organic search, well-chosen affiliates/influencers, and a strong, brand-building, social presence.
+He needs alternate sources of traffic, including organic search, well-chosen influencers for affiliate marketing, and a strong, brand-building, social presence.

 If yours is one of several different companies selling the same set of wireless earbuds or self-folding whirligigs, you may make a few bucks for a while.

 But you own nothing of particular value in your company.